yoavweiss/httponly_prefix/draft-httponlyprefix-weiss-http.md

 ### The "__HttpOnly-" prefix

+#### Cookie creation

+If a server creates a cookie whose name begins with a case-sensitive match for the string `__HttpOnly-`, then all the following MUST be true:

+1. The `Set-Cookie` HTTP header MUST include the `Secure` attribute.
+2. The `Set-Cookie` HTTP header MUST include the `HttpOnly` attribute.

+#### Cookie processing

-If a cookie's name begins with a case-sensitive match for the string __HttpOnly-, then this indicates that **all** the following are true:
+If a server processes a cookie received in a `Cookie` request header whose name begins with a case-sensitive match for the string `__HttpOnly-`, this indicates that **all** the following are true:

-1. The cookie was originally created on the client using a `Set-Cookie` HTTP header sent from this server.
+1. The cookie was originally created using a `Set-Cookie` HTTP header sent from this server.
 2. The `Set-Cookie` HTTP header included the `Secure` attribute.
 3. The `Set-Cookie` HTTP header included the `HttpOnly` attribute.

 ### The "__HttpOnlyHost-" prefix

+#### Cookie creation

+If a server creates a cookie whose name begins with a case-sensitive match for the string `__HttpOnlyHost-`, then all the following MUST be true:

+1. The `Set-Cookie` HTTP header MUST include the `Secure` attribute.
+2. The `Set-Cookie` HTTP header MUST include the `HttpOnly` attribute.
+3. The `Set-Cookie` HTTP header MUST include the `Path` attribute with a value of `/`.
+4. The `Set-Cookie` HTTP header MUST NOT include the `Domain` attribute.

+#### Cookie processing

-If a cookie's name begins with a case-sensitive match for the string __HttpOnlyHost-, then this indicates that **all** the following are true:
+If a server processes a cookie received in a `Cookie` request header whose name begins with a case-sensitive match for the string `__HttpOnlyHost-`, this indicates that **all** the following are true:

-1. The cookie was originally created on the client using a `Set-Cookie` HTTP header sent from this server
+1. The cookie was originally created using a `Set-Cookie` HTTP header sent from this server
 2. The `Set-Cookie` HTTP header included the `Secure` attribute.
 3. The `Set-Cookie` HTTP header included the `HttpOnly` attribute.
 4. The `Set-Cookie` HTTP header included the `Path` attribute with a value of `/`.